hreid1/COMP3000-LoRaWAN/docs/plan.md

 ## Project Aims

-- I aim to deliver a web-based application that analyses LoRaWAN network traffic to detect anomalies using machine learning models
+- I aim to deliver a web-based monitoring platform that is capable of analysing LoRaWAN network traffic to detect anomalies while machine learning models

 ### Product Backlog